bikerider/playbook/troubleshootting/app_orig_call_troubleshooting.md

 ### ASR decrease/ non successful responses increase

 The typical problem in app originated call flow will be that a lower number of calls are responded by the users.
-**It is important to note that for Brazil, it is required to do the analysis of the ASR PER AREA OF THE CALLING NUMBER.**
+Note: In some countries (currently **Brazil**), it is required to do the analysis of the ASR PER AREA OF THE CALLING NUMBER.

 The proposed troubleshooting procedure is the following one:

-#### AOC_MassiveTroubleshooting_step_1 Check if calls are getting to the OB or not.
+#### AOC Massive Troubleshootting Step 1 -> Check if calls are getting to the OB or not.

 First thing to do is to check this dashboard: